w3f/Grants-Program/applications/edgecloud.md

 Cyborg is a fusion of a blockchain network and numerous computing clusters, collaborating to offer an effective decentralized solution for verifiable off-chain computing.

-Our initial technological goal is to develop a system capable of validating computational outcomes from one off-chain cluster by re-executing them in another using pallet logic.
+Our current goal is to leverage the potential of Substrate to enable coherence among geographically isolated worker nodes.
+This will create a blockchain-governed task distribution system based on load in different locations globally.

 ![photo_2024-02-14_23-43-17](https://github.com/Cyborg-Network/Grants-Program/assets/93442895/d50e7582-8f0f-461a-8668-10a828089404)